 The work itself involved unpicking modern intrusive repairs, modifying some of the more incongruous alterations, and rectification works to comply with the nine enforcement notices.
 There was also a huge amount of restoration work that needed to be done, detailing appropriate to its 17th and 18th century history.

-The story ends happily however, with Darsham House restored to its previous splendour with the help of Nicholas Jacob Architects and its caring new owners.
+The story ends happily however with the Grade II* listed country house, restored to its previous splendour with the help of Nicholas Jacob Architects and its caring new owners.
 It now benefits from custodians who understand its significance and more importantly, who intend to maintain it.
 This was further acknowledged by the Georgian Society who accredited the building with an award for the conservation and restoration works, in 2016

 Getting it right first time